 Richard Higginbotham was elected a director of TSL in March 2011.
 From 2004 to 2005, Mr. Higginbotham was the President of Asset Based Lending and Leasing at Bank of America.
 Prior to that, he worked for 35 years, including in various senior executive positions, at Fleet Bank, Fleet Financial Group, Inc., and FleetBoston Financial, Inc. Mr. Higginbotham holds a BA in Political Science from Brown University.
-Mr. Higginbotham's depth of experience in senior executive positions in the financial sector provides the Board with valuable experience, insight and perspective.

 John Ross was elected a director of TSL in March 2011.
 Mr. Ross is also a director of DBS Bank Ltd., Singapore.
 From 1992 to 2002, Mr. Ross worked at Deutsche Bank Group, where he served as Corporate Chief Operating Officer from 2001 to 2002.
 Mr. Ross holds a BA in American History from Hobart & William Smith Colleges and an MBA from The Wharton School of the University of Pennsylvania.
-Mr. Ross's experience serving as a director of a regulated bank, as well as his past experience as a chief operating officer, provides the Board and, specifically, the audit committee, with valuable knowledge and insight in the financial services sector as well as experience in financial and accounting matters.

 Ronald Tanemura was elected a director of TSL in March 2011.
 Mr. Tanemura is also a director of ICE Clear Europe in London.
-Prior to that, Mr. Tanemura was a Partner at Goldman, Sachs & Co. from 2000 to 2004, where he was the Global Co-Head of Credit Derivatives and a member of the Fixed Income, Currency and Commodities Risk Committee and Firmwide Credit Policy Committee.
-In addition, Mr. Tanemura has led a variety of fixed income businesses, working at Deutsche Bank from 1996 to 2000 and at Salomon Brothers from 1985 to 1996.
+Prior to that, Mr. Tanemura was a Partner at Goldman, Sachs & Co. where he was the Global Co-Head of Credit Derivatives from 2000 to 2004.
+In addition, Mr. Tanemura has led a variety of fixed income businesses working at Deutsche Bank from 1996 to 2000 and at Salomon Brothers from 1985 to 1996.
 Mr. Tanemura holds an AB in Computer Science from the University of California, Berkeley.
-Mr. Tanemura's extensive experience in the financial markets provides the Board with valuable industry-specific knowledge.